Professor David Barr

 Head of School of Education

-A native of Ballymena, Dr David Barr studied at Ulster for his undergraduate and postgraduate studies.
+A native of Ballymena, Professor David Barr studied at Ulster for his undergraduate and postgraduate studies.

 He wrote his PhD on the role of computer technology in language learning and teaching, which has since been published as a research monograph.
 As part of this project, he carried out work at the Universities of Cambridge and Toronto.